murich/bless-this-redmine-sso/README.md

-# BlessThis Redmine SSO Plugin
+# Bless This Redmine SSO Plugin

 A comprehensive OAuth/OpenID Connect SSO plugin for Redmine that supports any OAuth 2.0 provider by BlessThis.software.